OmniSharp/omnisharp-vim/README.md

 #### Windows Subsystem for Linux (WSL)
 OmniSharp-roslyn can function perfectly well in WSL using linux binaries, if the environment is correctly configured (see [OmniSharp-roslyn](https://github.com/OmniSharp/omnisharp-roslyn) for requirements).
 However, if you have the .NET Framework installed in Windows, you may have better results using the Windows binaries.
 To do this, follow the Manual installation instructions above, configure your vimrc to point to the `OmniSharp.exe` file, and let OmniSharp-vim know that you are operating in Cygwin/WSL mode (indicating that file paths need to be translated by OmniSharp-vim from Unix-Windows and back:

 ```vim
 let g:OmniSharp_server_path = '/mnt/c/OmniSharp/omnisharp.win-x64/OmniSharp.exe'
 let g:OmniSharp_translate_cygwin_wsl = 1
 ```

+**Note:** OmniSharp-roslyn stdio version 1.35.3 does _not_ work from WSL, using the Windows server, see [OmniSharp-roslyn #1844](https://github.com/OmniSharp/omnisharp-roslyn/issues/1844).
+Install the previous version with `:OmniSharpInstall v1.35.2`

 #### Linux and Mac
 OmniSharp-Roslyn requires Mono on Linux and OSX.
 The roslyn server [releases](https://github.com/OmniSharp/omnisharp-roslyn/releases) come with an embedded Mono, but this can be overridden to use the installed Mono by setting `g:OmniSharp_server_use_mono` in your vimrc.
 See [The Mono Project](https://www.mono-project.com/download/stable/) for installation details.